 5. Your candidates want an easy way to practice content.

 Your candidates are ready to say farewell to their bulky practice workbooks.
-Using a continuous learning model, you can deliver practice questions in addition to test questions.
+Using a continuous certification model, you can deliver practice questions in addition to test questions.
 And because you can manage everything in a single location, you can simply share your retired content to a new mode of delivery.
 Candidates conveniently work on their skills—they could run through a few practice questions on their phones while waiting in line for coffee, or they could take a full practice test when they have time.